customd/jquery-console/README.markdown

 Documentation
 -------------
-### Basic console useage
+### Basic console usage

-Print the list of elements to the console as they are at the current time in the jQuery collection.
+Print the list of elements to the console as they are at the current time in the jQuery collection:

 	$('.selector').console('My Elements');

-You can use this in the middle of a chain to figure out what elements are currently selected.
+You can use this in the middle of a chain to figure out what elements are currently selected:

 	$('.selector').console('Unfiltered').filter(':not(.complete)').console('Incomplete (filtered)')

-There is also an easy shortcut to print console.log, console.warn and console.error messages
+There is also an easy shortcut to print console.log, console.warn and console.error messages:

 	$.console( 'My log message' );
 	$.console( 'warn', 'My warning message' );